How to choose a basement dehumidifier?

 Other important features to consider while choosing a basement dehumidifier, are:

-Ask how noisy the basement dehumidifier is?
+- Ask how noisy the basement dehumidifier is?
 Buying a dehumidifier that produces tolerable noise and buzzing.
-Is important to ensure your home remains comfortable.
+It is important to ensure your home remains comfortable.